Iowa Coalition of Pro-Life Leaders

 At fifteen, Luana became pregnant.
 Ironically, her pregnancy gave her a way out of a home filled with alcohol abuse and disfunction.
 She married, but suffered a miscarriage, and the marriage ended.

 Seeking love and acceptance, Luana's promiscuous lifestyle resulted in another unplanned pregnancy.
-Desperate and scared, she was convinced abortion was her only option.

 Laura Hope Smith was born May 25, 1985 and died from a legal abortion on Sept.
 7th, 2007 at 22yrs old, in Hyannis, MA.
 The abortionist, a doctor and a Harvard Fellow, did not practice by acceptable medical standards nor did he even recognize that Laura died during the abortion.